Assalamu alaikum wa rahmatullahi wa barakatuh & Hello Everyone

 We source global health professionals to provide intensive therapy for the children and train parents in early intervention methods that otherwise would be locally unavailable to them.

-I myself am the mother of a child on the spectrum, and have learned and endured the lack of information and care available for my child first hand.
+I myself am the mother of a child on the spectrum and have learned and endured the lack of information and care available for my child first hand.

-When my son was 2 years old I began to notice he was regressing in his development, he was no longer speaking to me before becoming completely non verbal.
+When my son was 2 years old I began to notice he was regressing in his development, he was no longer speaking to me before becoming completely non-verbal.
 I knew something was wrong, so I reached out to the medical professionals.

 While waiting for a formal response I spent months reading, researching, and exploring myself.
-I realized that in both my present community in Europe and former community in Africa there was next to no targeted help, therapy, or training available for Autism.
+I realized that in both my present community in Europe and my former community in Africa there was next to no targeted help, therapy, or training available for Autism.

 As a result, I reached out to global professional volunteers who have come to my home and spent time with me and my son and given me a global perspective on Autism offering me invaluable hands-on experience in therapy methods.